Microsoft Office Outlook 2013 encounters following error while performing requested tasks:

 1. Press Windows Key + X; choose Command Prompt (Admin).

-2. This opens up a new dialog.
+2. It opens up a new dialog.
 Type below command:

 - Netshwinsock reset